loureirorg/learnwithdaniel.com/blog/_posts/2020-12-04-update-wp-links-after-migration/README.md

 ## Do the changes

-Just run these queries on your MySQL console.
+Run these queries on your MySQL console.

 Replace `New` with your new domain (ex. `mynew-domain.com`).
 Replace `Old` with your old domain (ex. `myold-domain.com`):